arbazpirwani/portfolio-microservice/README.md

-# EXPRESS MICRO SERVICE SKELTON

-This project Repository Contains the Minimal MicroService Structure That any one can adopt it. if you want to build a micro service by using Object Oriented Priciples With Typescript, This Skelton Fits For you
+# Express Microservice Skeleton

+This repository contains a minimal microservice structure that anyone can adopt.
+If you want to build a microservice using Object-Oriented principles with TypeScript, this skeleton is a perfect fit

 ## Packages Installed